Bagualia

-Bagualia (meaning "wild horse" in Spanish, after Bagual Canyon, the type locality), is an extinct genus of eusauropod dinosaur, from the Early Jurassic Epoch in what is now Argentina.
+Bagualia (meaning "wild horse") is an extinct genus of eusauropod dinosaur from the Early Jurassic (middle Toarcian) Cañadón Asfalto Formation in what is now the Chubut Province of Argentina.
 The type species, B. alba, was formally described in 2020.
+Bagualia represents the oldest known definitive eusauropod, and due to the completeness of its material, it represents one of the most important taxa for understanding the early evolution of the group.

+Discovery and naming

+The Bagualia fossil material was discovered in Bagual Canyon, approximately 4.3 km from Cerro Cóndor in Chubut, Argentina within the Early Jurassic deposits of the Cañadón Asfalto Formation.
+The fossils were excavated by the Museo Paleontológico Egidio Feruglio during fieldwork in 2007 and 2009.
+The remains were embedded in a dark grey pelitic matrix rich in organic matter.
+This layer, dated precisely to around 179 million years ago, formed in a lacustrine environment beneath a basaltic layer.
+The fossils include the holotype, MPEF-PV 3301 (a partial skull with cervical vertebrae), and additional remains from at least three individuals (MPEF-PV 3305–3348).

+The generic name, Bagualia comes from "bagual," the Spanish word for "wild horse," referencing the specimens' discovery in the Bagual Canyon ("Cañadón Bagual").
+The specific name, alba, is a Spanish word meaning "dawn," highlighting the dinosaur's early age in the sauropod lineage.

 Description

-Remains of Bagualia consist of many bones from three individuals, including vertebrae from the neck, limb bones, as well as skull and teeth fragments.
-The size of Bagualia was likely brought on by a newly formed ecosystem and climate shifts, which were all caused by volcanic activity in the Southern hemisphere during the Early Jurassic.
-While the harsh climate and ashes drove most sauropodomorphs to extinction, Bagualia was able to adapt to newly-sprouted conifers and plants, using its long neck to snip plant matter from them while staying in place, conserving energy.
+Bagualia is known from many bones from three individuals, including vertebrae from the neck, back, and tail, limb and girdle bones, as well as skull and teeth fragments.
+The size of Bagualia was likely brought on by a newly formed ecosystem and climate shifts, which were all caused by volcanic activity in the Southern Hemisphere during the Early Jurassic.
+While the harsh climate and ashes drove most sauropodomorphs to extinction, Bagualia was able to adapt to newly sprouted conifers and plants, using its long neck to snip plant matter from them while staying in place, conserving energy.
 Its teeth are surrounded by a thick layer of enamel, roughly 7x thicker than other extinct herbivores, enabling the animal to better shear conifer leaves.
 The digestive system of Bagualia was also a likely reason why it grew to such a large size, and another function of its long neck has been proposed: it may have dissipated heat in a similar fashion to how elephants use their ears.